 The Ultimate Guide to The Best Ear Protection for Shooting

 Best Ear Protection for Shooting Solution

 Overall, the best ear protection for shooting is to combine the options available to you by wearing earplugs and earmuffs together.
-By doing this, you actually combine the protection of the earplugs and earmuffs.
+By doing this, you actually combine the safeguard of them.

-As an example, if your earplugs reduces noise by 26 decibels and your earmuffs reduces noise by 34 decibels, together they will reduce noise by approximately 41 decibels.
-To decrease the noise that you are exposed to even further, you can fit a suppressor to your gun for the maximum hearing protection.
+As an example, if your earplugs reduce noise by 26 decibels and your earflaps reduces it by 34 decibels, together they will reduce it by approximately 41 decibels.
+To decrease the high decibel levels that you are exposed to even further, you can fit a suppressor to your gun for the maximum safety.

 What is the best ear protection for shooting?
 We are all exposed to ever-increasing noise in our everyday lives.
 Traffic, television, radio and even household appliance all contribute to a lot of noise that our ears are taking in.